Jack Logan (filmmaker)

-Cris Jason "Jack Logan" Santos (born March 30, 1983) is a Filipino filmmaker, writer, Vlogger and YouTuber.
+Cris Jason "Jack Logan" Santos (born March 30, 1983) is a Filipino filmmaker, writer, novelist, vlogger and YouTuber.
 He is known for the social-media program Jack Logan Realtalks and the short documentary Makabagong San Juan, which earned a nomination at the 28th Asian Television Awards for Best Single Digital Programme/Short Film.

 He has also been recognized in his home province of San Antonio, Zambales for contributions to film and digital media.

 Early life and education

 Santos was born in Marikina, Philippines, and raised in San Antonio, Zambales.
 He studied Communication Arts at Lyceum of the Philippines (listed via his industry profile).

 Career

 Social media

 In late 2023, his program #JackLoganRealTalks began airing on Teletabloid/Abante platforms.

 In August 2025, Logan criticized alleged corruption in government flood control projects, using his social media platforms to call for accountability and reforms.

+In 2026, Logan revived #JackLoganRealtalks as a short-form social commentary series presented primarily in vertical video format and covering social, economic, and political issues in the Philippines.
+The series uses humor and satire in discussing public and political issues.

 Film

 Logan directed the viral trilogy collectively known as The 12 Days Saga (credited as CJ Santos), and has been cited in the Philippine press for its large online viewership.

 In 2023, Logan’s short documentary Makabagong San Juan was nominated for Best Single Digital Programme/Short Film at the 28th Asian Television Awards.

 Known for his satirical takes on social issues, Logan shifted toward more hard-hitting content.
 In April 2025, Logan announced his documentary, "Sa Gitna ng Dalawang Tubig," which explores the lives of Filipino fishermen caught between territorial conflict and survival in the West Philippine Sea.